MILA-Wien/collectivo/docs/development.md

     print("my_extension_task has been called")
 ```

 To define periodic tasks, create a file `schedules.py` in your extension folder and add a dictionary named `schedules`.
 The content of this dictionary should follow the syntax of celery's [`app.conf.beat_schedule`](https://docs.celeryq.dev/en/stable/userguide/configuration.html#std-setting-beat_schedule).
+More documentation about perodic tasks is in the [celery documentation](https://docs.celeryq.dev/en/stable/userguide/periodic-tasks.html).
 For example:

 ```python title="my_extension/schedules.py"
 schedules = {